Updated 25/05/2026

 Source: The Lancet Public Health, 2025 | Georgian Medical Journal News

 The implications extend beyond individual patient care to health policy development.
-Understanding these progression patterns enables healthcare systems to target interventions more effectively, potentially preventing the cascade from single conditions to complex multimorbidity cases that strain both patients and healthcare resources.
+Understanding these progression patterns enables healthcare systems to target interventions more effectively, potentially preventing the cascade from single conditions to complex multimorbidity cases.

-The research methodology involved sophisticated statistical modeling to account for age, sex, ethnicity, and socioeconomic status, ensuring the observed associations reflected genuine disease progression patterns rather than demographic clustering.
-This approach provides robust evidence for targeted prevention strategies focused on high-risk transition points.
+The research methodology involved sophisticated analysis to account for demographic and socioeconomic factors, ensuring the observed associations reflected genuine disease progression patterns.
+This approach provides evidence for prevention strategies focused on high-risk transition points.
 Healthcare professionals can access additional resources on managing complex cases through specialized clinical guidance platforms.

-The research supports calls for more nuanced, population-specific approaches to multimorbidity prevention rather than one-size-fits-all strategies.
-This evidence base strengthens the case for precision public health approaches that account for the complex interplay of social, economic, and biological factors in disease development.
+The research supports approaches to multimorbidity prevention that account for population-specific factors rather than uniform strategies.
+This evidence base strengthens the case for public health approaches that consider the complex interplay of social, economic, and biological factors in disease development.

-Eight long-term conditions account for the majority of first conditions people acquire in multimorbidity progression, with depression leading at 24% and socioeconomic deprivation showing strong associations with progression rates across most ethnic groups.
+Eight long-term conditions account for the majority of first conditions people acquire in multimorbidity progression, with socioeconomic deprivation showing strong associations with progression rates except in the Black ethnic group where progression is high across all intersectional ethnicity and deprivation subgroups.

 Key takeaways

-- Just 8 conditions drive 90% of multimorbidity onset: depression, hypertension, cancer, diabetes, asthma, osteoarthritis, coronary heart disease, and cerebrovascular disease
+- Eight conditions drive multimorbidity onset: depression, hypertension, cancer, diabetes, asthma, osteoarthritis, coronary heart disease, and cerebrovascular disease

-- Socioeconomic deprivation accelerates disease progression, but this effect varies significantly across ethnic groups
+- Socioeconomic deprivation is strongly associated with disease progression, but this effect varies across ethnic groups

-- Black ethnic communities show high progression rates across all socioeconomic levels, highlighting the need for targeted interventions
+- Black ethnic communities show high progression rates across all socioeconomic levels, highlighting the need for intersectional approaches

 Frequently asked questions